These are special traffic signals which cyclists and pedestrians can use, which are similar to pelican crossings.

 Shared use paths are footways and footpaths that have had an order or notice put upon them, through the Cycle Tracks Act, to allow cycling along them.

 They are engineered to be safe for all users, as most footways and footpaths are usually too narrow to enable cycling and it is illegal to ride along them.

-There are two types of shared use paths – segregated and unsegregated.
+There are 2 types of shared use paths – segregated and unsegregated.
 Segregated paths have a method of separation along them, usually a thick white line.
 This is to indicate that cyclists and pedestrians have to remain separate.
 It is illegal to cycle on the pedestrian side.
 Unsegregated paths allow cyclists and pedestrians to use the same space.